sendgrid/docs/source/Classroom/Basics/Billing/i_would_like_to_request_a_refund.md

 **You have not used your account in the current calendar month**

-Sendgrid packages operate off of a monthly subscription model, not direct usage.
+SendGrid packages operate off of a monthly subscription model, not direct usage.
 We will not issue a refund if you have used your account in the same calendar month as your request.
 Instead please cancel your account to avoid any future subscription charges.

 EXAMPLE: